 Staying two metres away from other people, covering any coughs and sneezes and frequent hand washing are the best precautions against coronavirus.
-However, because you may have coronavirus without knowing it (this is also known as being asymptomatic), wearing a face covering will help prevent you passing it on to anyone else.
+However, because you may have coronavirus without knowing it (this is also known as being asymptomatic), wearing a face-covering will help prevent you from passing it on to anyone else.

 A face covering is something that covers your nose and mouth.